williamowen65/committee-management-system/README.md

   - The can edit their application
   - The scholarships can be reviewed by GHOST board members

-- Gmail and Google Sheets integrations
+- Gmail and Google Sheets integrations requires minimal setup (see instructions below)
-  - This integration requires a Google Workspace for a minimum of $6/month.
-    - Google Workspaces require owning a domain.
-(SquareSpace has a solution for verification)

 ---

 ### Project Structure